Magic in Anime: The Origin and History

 Unknown Magic in Anime

 The last topic I want to cover is magic that doesn’t fit into any of these categories.
 There isn’t too much to say about it, but there are a few examples of anime which don’t use magic in the traditional sense.
 No magic circle, no books, no enchantments – just magic.
+Magic circle meaning is not always straightforward.
 The first one that comes to my mind is Madoka.
 The closest thing they have to traditional magic is their amulets where their souls are sealed, but even that is sort of iffy.
 I think it’s kinda cool when writers decide to come up with something completely new like that.

 Complex Magic Circles in Anime

-I have already talked quite a bit about different types of magic and honestly, I haven’t even covered most of it.
+I have already talked quite a bit about different types of anime magic symbols and honestly, I haven’t even covered most of it.
 There are so many different types, alterations, and combinations for me to even try to talk about so I suggest looking up your own favorite types.
 There are plenty of lists of the best magic anime so I’m sure you’ll be busy.
 And if you can’t decide, just watch Nanoha or Index!
+There are plenty of magic circles anime out there – this is only a small taste.

 What’s Your Favorite Type?